apexswaram/Full-Stack-Java-Notes-/JavaServerPage.md

 **Explanation:**
 - `empty sessionScope.loggedInUser` is EL's `empty` operator — checks if the value is `null` or an empty string in one clean expression, avoiding a scriptlet null-check.
 - This pattern — checking session at the top of every protected page — is exactly what real login-gated pages do.
-(Mention: in a full project, this check is usually centralized using a Filter, which is beyond today's scope but worth a one-line mention since some students may already know Servlet Filters.)

 ### 3.4 `logout.jsp` — Destroy the Session